grill-lab/DL-Hard/README.md

 datasets.
 It builds on TREC Deep Learning (<a href="https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020.html">DL</a>) questions extensively annotated with query intent categories, answer types, wikified entities, topic categories, and result type metadata from a leading web search engine.
 Based on this data, we introduce a framework for identifying challenging questions.
-DL-HARD contains forty nine queries from the official 2019/2020 evaluation benchmark, half of which are newly and independently assessed.
+DL-HARD contains 50 queries from the official 2019/2020 evaluation benchmark, half of which are newly and independently assessed.
 We perform experiments using the official submitted runs to DL on DL-HARD and find substantial differences in metrics and the ranking of participating systems.
 Overall, DL-HARD is a new resource that promotes research on neural ranking methods by focusing on challenging and complex queries. </p>